SebOra-WSEI/PO_WSEI_2022_PROJECT_2.0/README.md

 # PO WSEI 2022 PROJECT

-It is a simply desktop application in C#, that allows manipulating data.
+It is a simply desktop application in C#, that allows to manipulate data.

 Application is based on:
 * CRUD (Create, Read, Update, Delete) functionality,